topicusonderwijs/terraform-provider-octodns/docs/index.md

 page_title: "octodns Provider"
 subcategory: ""
 description: |-
-  Warning: This provider is still a work-in-progress so use on your own risk This provider allows you to modify your OctoDNS zone yaml files within a github repo, and can handle multiple zone directories within one git repo by defining multiple scopes
+  Warning: This provider is still a work-in-progress so use at your own risk This provider allows you to modify your OctoDNS zone yaml files within a github repo, and can handle multiple zone directories within one git repo by defining multiple scopes
-  note: This provider can only manage records within existing zone files, it cannot manage/create zone files alter octodns config also this provider does not run octodns after a modification, so you need your own automation for that like the octodns github action
+  note: This provider can only manage records within existing zone files, it cannot manage/create zone files or alter the OctoDNS config.
+  Also this provider does not run OctoDNS after a modification, so you need your own automation for that like the OctoDNS github action
 ---

 # octodns Provider

-**Warning**: This provider is still a work-in-progress so use on your own risk
+**Warning**: This provider is still a work-in-progress so use at your own risk

 This provider allows you to modify your OctoDNS zone yaml files within a github repo, and can handle multiple zone directories within one git repo by defining multiple scopes

-note: This provider can only manage records within existing zone files, it **cannot** manage/create zone files alter octodns config also this provider does not run octodns after a modification, so you need your own automation for that like the octodns github action
+note: This provider can only manage records within existing zone files, it **cannot** manage/create zone files or alter the OctoDNS config.

+Also this provider does not run OctoDNS after a modification, so you need your own automation for that like the OctoDNS github action

 ## Example Usage